rpbouman/huey/README.md

 #### Cell-aggregates

+Cell aggregates are items used to populate the cells of the query result.
 Cells refer to the intersections of the items appearing on the rows- and columns axes.

-These cell aggregates take their inputs from all the rows in the underlying dataset that correspond with the values on the rows- and columns dataset.
+Cell aggregates take their inputs from all the rows in the underlying dataset that correspond with the values on the rows- and columns dataset.
 If we consider the entire pivot table as a SQL query, the cell aggregates would be plain aggregate functions in the ```SELECT```-list, while the items on the row- and cells- axes would appear in the ```GROUP BY``` clause.

 In Pivot tables, cell contents are always aggregate values.